LiamDGray/LightBoard2x2/README.md

 License Information
 -------------------
 - The hardware is released under [Creative Commons Share-alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/).
 Please feel free to do anything you want with it; just keep this license attached.
-- Please consider sponsoring me through [Github Sponsors](https://github.com/sponsors/LiamDGray/).
+- You're welcome to sponsor my work through [Github Sponsors](https://github.com/sponsors/LiamDGray/).
-- I designed this in 2015 for Traxda, LLC, Tucson, Arizona, USA.
+- I designed this in 2015 for [Traxda, LLC](https://www.traxda.com/) in Tucson, Arizona, USA.
-- My starting point was the SparkFun PicoBuck LED Driver, which was a collaboration with Ethan Zonca.
+- My starting point was the [SparkFun PicoBuck](https://github.com/sparkfun/PicoBuck) LED driver, which was a collaboration with Ethan Zonca.
-- I used Eagle 7.2.6 (a version current in early 2015).
+- I used Eagle CAD 7.2.0 (a version current in early 2015).
 - I added thermal foldback and dimming.
 - This was my first LED board, my first constant-current power supply, my first use of thermal foldback, my first dimming LED driver, and my first PCB.
+It has not undergone much testing yet.
+Back in 2015, my client, Traxda, opted not to have me finish, and I moved on to other things.
+(In 2023, I am thinking of using the design for something related to LiFi and OpenVLC.)
 - If you have any suggestions, please open an issue or, better yet, make a pull request!